 If cultures evolve and stories are no longer ‘real’ or relevant, so be it.
 But then we need new myths which embody the core values and norms which the former beliefs contained, tailored to deliver respect and understanding of human-nature interconnectedness.

-Credo Mutwa, South Africa’s most famous shaman, may have understood it best.
-This Zulu sanusi expresses the old African belief system matter-of-factly:
+Credo Mutwa, South Africa’s famous Zulu sanusi, may have expressed it best.
+Referring to the old African belief system, he says:

 “We used to believe that in every one of us there lay a spiritual animal, bird and fish with which we should keep contact at all times, to anchor our family upon the shifting surface of this often troubled planet.”*